dineshbellamkonda12/Data-Visualization-Tool-Web-Based-/ReadMe.txt

 Git

 1. Clone the Repository
-Clone the project repository from the source control repository using Git: git clone https://github.com/dineshbellamkonda12/Data-Visualization-Tool-Web-Based-.git
+Clone or Fork the project repository from the source control repository using Git: git clone https://github.com/dineshbellamkonda12/Data-Visualization-Tool-Web-Based-.git

 2. Create and Activate Virtual Environment (Optional but Recommended) Navigate to the project directory and create a virtual environment using below commands: